Supporting your business during coronavirus (COVID-19)

 Once the government begins easing the national lockdown and starts allowing non-essential retail shops to open, businesses will need to implement new measures to stay in accordance with social distancing rules and local lockdown restrictions.

-As the government begins easing the lockdown and allowing non-essential retail shops to open, businesses will need to implement new measures to stay in accordance with social distancing rules.
+As the government starts allowing non-essential retail shops to open, businesses will need to implement new measures to stay in accordance with social distancing rules.
 For instance, any items that are handled by customers will need to be quarantined for 72 hours, while protective coverings are to be placed on large items such as beds or sofas.
 In addition to this, only groups of 6 customers or less are permitted at any time, other than where a legal exemption applies, while reasonable steps should also be taken to ensure that customers are kept 2m apart from each other, such as setting up floor markings or physical barriers.